gianvitodifilippo/DTasks/samples/DocumentProcessing/README.md

 }
 ```

+> How DTasks will interact with the WebSockets connection is yet to be determined.
+Most ASP.NET Core apps will use SignalR and integrating DTasks with it is certainly a future development.
+Right now, the sample contains placeholder code to make the operations work.

 ### Monitoring the Workflow Status

 In addition to this, you get an endpoint to monitor the status of the workflow.